Edward Lozzi

-Edward Lozzi is an American publicist, political consultant, former White House Press Advance staffer, and writer.
-He is the founder of a Beverly Hills-based public relations company.
-He is an occasional contributor to The Huffington Post and an on-air commentator for Fox News and CNN.
-He is often consulted by media outlets on matters relating to celebrities, high-profile legal cases, political campaigns, book promotion, motion picture/Television publicity, and crisis management.
+Edward P. Lozzi (1948 or 1949 – April 22, 2026) was an American publicist, political consultant, White House Press Advance staffer, and writer.
+He was the founder of a Beverly Hills-based public relations company.
+He was an occasional contributor to The Huffington Post and an on-air commentator for Fox News and CNN.
+He was often consulted by media outlets on matters relating to celebrities, high-profile legal cases, political campaigns, book promotion, motion picture/Television publicity, and crisis management.

-Biography
+Background

-Lozzi was born in Hawthorne, New Jersey to young Big Band musician Virgil Lozzi and Elizabeth Ann Rhodes, daughter of New Jersey multiple newspaper magnate Raymond L. Rhodes, founder of the Rhodes Real Estate and Insurance companies and a government official in the Eisenhower administration.
-Lozzi attended the Delbarton School for Boys and DePaul High School before being recruited to The University of Tennessee NCAA Football team which rose to third in the Nation in 1968.
+Lozzi was born in Hawthorne, New Jersey, to young Big Band musician Virgil Lozzi and Elizabeth Ann Rhodes, daughter of New Jersey multiple newspaper magnate Raymond L. Rhodes, founder of the Rhodes Real Estate and Insurance companies and a government official in the Eisenhower administration.
+Lozzi attended the Delbarton School for Boys and DePaul High School before being recruited to the University of Tennessee NCAA Football team which rose to third in the Nation in 1968.
 At UT Lozzi majored in Business Administration.
 In 1967 Lozzi was accepted in the USAF Reserve Officer Training Flight School (DET.
-800) at UT in Knoxville Tennessee where he pursued pre-flight training as a cadet and was chosen for Special Ops. training programs during this Vietnam War period.
+800) at UT in Knoxville Tennessee, where he pursued pre-flight training as a cadet and was chosen for Special Ops. training programs during the Vietnam War period.
 In 1972, Lozzi was named to Who's Who In American Universities & Colleges.
-In 1973, after receiving his Bachelor of Business Administration degree, Lozzi was accepted into the Harvard Graduate Business School Executive Education Program at Soldiers Field in Boston, Massachusetts majoring in Organizational Design and Development.
+In 1973, after receiving his Bachelor of Business Administration degree, Lozzi was accepted into the Harvard Graduate Business School Executive Education Program at Soldiers Field in Boston, Massachusetts, majoring in Organizational Design and Development.
 In 1972, Lozzi obtained a position as a Property & Casualty Underwriter at the Hartford Insurance Company on Wall Street in New York City.
-In 1973, Lozzi joined the Rhodes Agency, Inc, Insurance Brokers in New Jersey, a family owned multiple location company where he became Vice President of Advertising & Marketing.
+In 1973, Lozzi joined the Rhodes Agency, Inc, Insurance Brokers in New Jersey, a family-owned multiple-location company where he became Vice President of Advertising & Marketing.
 In 1975 Lozzi was appointed to a position on the Board of the Alexander Hamilton Savings & Loan Bank in Hawthorne, New Jersey, the youngest executive to ever hold that position at age 25.

+Lozzi died after a brief illness on April 22, 2026, at the age of 77.